Gengur123/capstone-tournament/README.md

 - https://developer.smash.gg/explorer/
 - working on Api lesson still working on it
 - still working on lesson
+- figured out how to make a api request with smash gg!

 ## Component Tree
 <img src="src/img/Diagram.png" alt="Diagram">